LukasPfaff/CSV-Processor/README.md

 The resulting text files always contain the header text at the top.
 Subsequently each line of the .csv file is written as specified in the pattern.

 ## Pattern

 Section will be added later

+## Example usecase

+Section will be added later